melipefelgaco/melipefelgaco/README.md

 ## :rocket: [Portfolio](https://fmagesty.github.io/fmagesty/) :rocket:
 -->

 - 🌱 Always coding something cool even if it's just for fun.
-Trying to test new technologies on my personal projects whenever I have the time
+- :rocket: Testing new technologies on my personal projects whenever I have the time
 - 📫 How to reach me: fmagesty@gmail.com